RahulBhikundia/Machine-Learning/Naive_Bayes/README.md

 P(A/B) : Posterior Probability
 P(B/A) : Likelihood Probability

-**Posterior Probability:** Probability of hypothesis A on observed event B
+**Posterior Probability:** Probability of hypothesis A on observed event B.
-**Likelihood Probability:** Probability of evidence given that the probability of hypothesis is true
+**Likelihood Probability:** Probability of evidence given that the probability of hypothesis is true.